-High-Quality Emergency Operations Planning (EOP)
+High-Quality Multi-Hazard Emergency Operations Plan (EOP) Toolkit

 5.2 Annexes and Appendices

 While these functions should be described separately, it is vital for the planning team to understand that many district functions will occur consecutively while others occur concurrently.
 For example, security functions are carried out at the same time, or concurrently, as lockdown functions.
 However, family reunification functions are typically addressed after, or consecutively, student accountability functions are carried out.
-While functions build upon the capabilities provided by other functions and often create an overlap of capabilities, it is not necessary to repeat a course of action in one functional annex if it appears in a second functional annex.

-- Continuity of Operations
+- Continuity of Operations Plan